Transfer Tales: How Hughes returned to United

 Mark Hughes returned to United from Bayern Munich on 24 June 1988.
 He recently gave UTD Podcast the full story...

-He also talked of his love for the Old Trafford faithful, who he relished in representing both on and off the pitch.
+He also talked of his love for the Old Trafford faithful, whom he felt he represented on the pitch with his trademark aggression and commitment.

-“Some players like to block the crowd ut and just play within the white line whereas I went over the lines as well to get a sense of how the crowd was.
+“Some players like to block the crowd out and just play within the white line, whereas I went over the lines as well to get a sense of how the crowd was.
 I think the United fans understood that’s what I was doing - I was trying to amplify what their feelings were on the pitch.

 “I always had a great relationship with the United fans in that regard; they understood that when I played for United I’d always play my best.”